Angola, Indiana: Newspapers

 The Herald Republican, the daily newspaper based in Angola and serving Steuben County, was formed through the merger of two longstanding weekly newspapers in Angola, the Steuben Republican (first published in May 1857) and The Angola Herald (January 1876).
 The newspapers consolidated their printing plants in 1925 and their ownership in the 1960s (in the Willis family), eventually merging into one publication in 1980.
 Two years later they were sold to Home News Enterprises, which expanded the paper to a twice-weekly format in 1989, and then in August 2001 to KPC Media Group of Kendallville, Indiana, which converted The Herald Republican to a daily in September 2001.

-Social media

-Angola is home to TikTok superstar Andromeda Stetler, who has amassed over 37,000 followers at the time of writing with videos about their day-to-day life, as well as Rohan, their heavily-customized Jeep Wrangler.
-The videos often receive tens of thousands of views, and their Jeep is often spotted by Angolans, leading to Stetler's notability in the local community.

 Transportation

 Angola is served by Barons Bus Lines Schedule 0025: Cleveland, Ohio to Chicago, Illinois; and Schedule 0026: Chicago, Illinois to Cleveland, Ohio.
 Both routes feature local service via primarily US Route 20.
 These routes are an essential transportation service sharing similarities to that of the Essential Air Service, primarily funded by tax payers.